trifonnt/ext-lib-amazon-mws-orders/README.md

 Current CI status: https://travis-ci.org/integration-technology/amazon-mws-orders

 About this Library
 ===============================================================================

 Based on the 2013-09-01 API version.
 Refers only to the [MWSOrdersJavaClientLibrary-2013-09-01.zip](https://images-na.ssl-images-amazon.com/images/G/01/mwsportal/clientlib/Orders/2013-09-01/MWSOrdersJavaClientLibrary-2013-09-01._V293334172_.zip) file.

 Prerequisites
 ===============================================================================

-An Amazon Pro Merchant seller account or another Amazon account that makes you eligible to use Amazon Marketplace Web Service (Amazon MWS).
+Amazon Pro Merchant seller account or another Amazon account that makes you eligible to use Amazon Marketplace Web Service (Amazon MWS).
 For more information, see the Amazon MWS FAQ.

 Registering for Amazon MWS.
 For more information see the Amazon MWS FAQ.

-Java 2 Platform Standard Edition 5.0 Development Kit (JDK 5.0) or newer.
-If your version of the JDK is older than 5.0, you must install the newer version.
+Java Platform Standard Edition 6.0 Development Kit (JDK 1.6.0_19) or newer.
+If your version of the JDK is older than 6.0, you must install the newer version.
 For more information, go to the Java SE Downloads page.

 Licensing
 ===============================================================================